KanoComputing/web-common/lifecycle/README.md

-# Disposable
+# Lifecycle

-Provides a manager for disposable instances.
+Provides lifecycle management using the Disposbale pattern

 ## Example